psusecurity/psusecurity.github.io/README.md

 ## Submission

-Please send one email that contains all the submissions of challenges to <s2istnsa@gmail.com>.
-Make sure that you write all the submissions in one email.
+Please send an email that contains all the submissions of challenges to <s2istnsa@gmail.com>.
+Make sure that you write all the submissions **in one email**.
 We will only take **the last email** from each team before the deadline of submission.
-Please use the same email that you used for registration to send your submission.
-We will only consider emails that have submissions for all challenges; **incomplete emails will be ignored.**
+Please use the same email address that you used for registration to send your submission.
+Refer the `submission_template.txt` in `/home/s2ist/Challenges/` for how to submit your answers.

 ## Tips